 Step 1: Choose your Style that can create a natural hairline look

 This is a crucial step that most people skip.
 But it is vital if you are going to make your wig look natural.
 A good wig is a significant investment and before you make the purchase, it is important to consider a few things.
 Are you going to wear the wig in different styles?
 Will you take it off at night before you go to sleep?
 Do you want to leave some of your natural hair?

-These questions will help you determine the type of wig that you want to buy.
-For example, if you want to leave some of your hair in the front, it may be a good idea to purchase a wig with clips on the hairline to make it easy to slip on and off, this will help you make your hairline look natural.
-If you don't want to heat treat the hair that you leave out of the wig, it may be a good idea to buy a wig that matches your hair texture.
+These questions will help you determine the type of wig you want.
+For example, if you want to leave some of your hair in the front, it may be a good idea to purchase a wig with bangs on the hairline to make it easy to slip on and off, this will help you make your hairline look natural.
+If you don't want to heat treat the hair that you leave out of the wig, buying a wig that matches your hair texture may be a good idea.
 If on the other hand, you want a wig that will completely hide your hair, the best solution is a full lace wig.

 Step 2: Take your Measurements to make natural hairline wig

 The next step is to take measurements of your head.
 While most wigs are adjustable with elastic caps, there are still some that come in different sizes.
 It is, therefore, a good idea to take the measurements of your head to ensure that you are getting a cap that will fit perfectly.

 To measure your head for a wig cap, use a cloth measuring tape and make sure that your hair is flat-styled for accuracy.
 Using the tap measure, get the circumference of your head.
 This is the distance from your hairline to your nape, from one ear to the other, temple to temple and nape to nape.